5and5/BO1-StratTester/README.md

 - Option to set box locations
 - Option to give weapon
 - Set perks on every map
+- Set weapons on every map

 Planned Features:
 - Tools for tracking/optimizing box hits
 - Current Spawn Zone Indicator
 - More!

+TODO:
+- fix the der riese box locations
+- add more weapons to give weapon
+- finish exclude list of open doors

 Missing a crucial feature for you to get better at the game?
 We are open to requests!